-Instructions: Provide assurances by marking an "X" in each box next to each item to demonstrate that you have incorporated it into your reopening plan х Develop guidance on creating online curriculum and content that is appropriate and meets fair use and copyright requirements. × Develop methods for assessing student engagement and mastery.
+Instructions: Provide assurances by marking an "X" in each box next to each item to demonstrate that you have incorporated it into your reopening plan x Develop methods for assessing student engagement and mastery.
 Be sure to prioritize vulnerable students for re-engagement. x Develop system to continually monitor learning progress and loss. x Inventory available intervention programs and services that are available to students when school re-opens.
-These should include programs for both distance learning and in-person learning. x Determine the group size and staffing for remediation activities.
-Keep in mind that staff for struggling students should have content expertise in the area of need, to the extent possible.

-x Identify the district approach to providing co-teaching services, push-in service, pull out services, and related services (in both remote and in-person settings) x Identify what services differently abled students lost during the spring semester.
+These should include programs for both distance learning and in-person learning. × Determine the group size and staffing for remediation activities.
+Keep in mind that staf for struggling students should have content expertise in the area of need, to the extent possible. x Identify the district approach to providing co-teaching services, push-in service, pull out services, and related services (in both remote and in-person settings) x Identify what services differently abled students lost during the spring semester.
 Determine how those services will be provided or adjusted in partnership with families.
-How will the district make up for any missed (re-) evaluation meetings from the spring? x Develop professional development plan on curriculum implementation and instruction that considers developmental appropriateness. x Plan to provide training to staff, students, and (if applicable) parents on how to access and use online services and resources. x Map what technical assistance and support will be offered during all reopening scenarios. x Assess wellbeing status and needs of staff (teachers, admin, specialists, non-certified) and determine how those needs will be met.
+How will the district make up for any missed (re-) evaluation meetings from the spring? x Develop professional development plan on curriculum implementation and instruction that considers developmental appropriateness. x Plan to provide training to staff, students, and (if applicable) parents on how to access and use online services and resources. x Map what technical assistance and support will be offered during all reopening scenarios. × Assess wellbeing status and needs of staff (teachers, admin, specialists, non-certified) and determine how those needs will be met.
 Develop a plan for ongoing evaluation of staff needs (wellbeing and instructional). x Once state policies are released, align district attendance policies with state guidance.
 Distribute to staff and families.